sandiego-ember/ember-cli-101/outline.md

     });

 #### Test our blog post model
 Testing can seem daunting if you put it off for too long so lets get right to it and write a test for that model we just created.
-Ember-CLI has us covered, again, with the generators.
-We are going to use a generator to create our `blog-post` test.

-    $ ember generate model-test blog-post
-    installing
-      create tests/unit/models/blog-post-test.js
+Ember-CLI has us covered.
+Our model generation above also generated a test module for our blog post model:

+    $ ls tests/unit/models
+    blog-post-test.js

-Pretty handy, huh?
-Let's look at what ember-cli generated for us...
+Pretty cool, huh?
+Let's open up `tests/unit/models/blog-post-test.js` and see what Ember-CLI generated for us:

     import {
       moduleForModel,